pyrod3v/gitman-lite/README.md

 To add custom .gitignore templates, put any `<name>.gitignore` file in `USER/.gitman/gitignores/`.

 ## Installing
-To install the application, simply clone this repository, run `cmake src` and build the project using the generated method.
+To install the application, simply clone this repository, run `mkdir build && cd build && cmake ..` and build the project using the generated method.
 Alternatively, download a release from [Releases](https://github.com/pyrod3v/gitman/releases).

 ## How to use
 The compiled binary's name is `gm`.
 You can use the following flags with it: